hugoroy/hroy.eu/posts/gdprExplainedByUS.markdown

 > The European approach to privacy legislation has been to add layers of complexity, based on a kabuki dance of individual consent, where all that is needed are some strong legal limits on what data can be collected and how long it can be stored.
 [Source](https://twitter.com/Pinboard/status/1245699326522712064)

-Maciej argues that basing privacy legislation on individual consent is not the right approach and, instead, regulations should provide strong legal limits on data collection and data retention.
+Cegłowski argues that basing privacy legislation on individual consent is not the right approach and, instead, regulations should provide strong legal limits on data collection and data retention.

  -  That is why, since 1995, individual consent is only *one* among six legal bases that allow lawful collection of personal data.
 [Article 6][art6] of the GDPR requires at least one of six legal bases to be applicable.
 In many circumstances, “consent” is not considered as an adequate basis (e.g. in employee-employer relationships).